tvaroglu/ruby-exercises/mythical-creatures/README.md

 ## How to Run

-In order to complete these exercises create a class for each of the mythical creatures in the `spec` directory.
+In order to complete these exercises create a class for each of the mythical creatures in the `lib` directory.

 Navigate to the `mythical-creatures` directory in your terminal, and then run your first test: